edge-classic/EDGE-classic/README.md

-# WARNING!
-This branch is tracking implementation of SDL2 and is not fully stable!
-Please use the main branch for regular use!
-Known bugs:
-- EDGE Initialization/Nodebuilding progress bars don't show in fullscreen unless at native resolution; no effect on gameplay

 # EDGE-classic
-Fork of the EDGE 1.35 release.
+Fork of the EDGE 1.35 release with bugfixes as well as new features.

 # Current Status
-Program builds successfully for both Windows and Linux.
+Program builds successfully for both Windows, Linux, and Mac.
 Windows executables are currently compiled using MSYS2.

 Please refer to CHANGELOG-135.1.txt for more detailed changes.